uboslinux/ubos-docs/sphinx/users/installation/raspberrypi2.rst

 This is :doc:`described here <armv7h_container>`.)

 Raspberry Pi 2 "Model B" and Raspberry Pi 3 "Model B" are supported out of the box.
+Raspberry Pi 3 "Model B+" should work as well.

 If you are not sure which model you have, consult `this page <http://www.raspberrypi.org/products/>`_.